-Where dead-end watermain pipe is allowed it must be terminated with valve and fire hydrant, both in locations approved by the Town.
-Use of blow-offs is not allowed.
+Where dead-end watermain pipe is allowed, it must be terminated with a valve and hydrant, both in locations approved by InnServices.
+The use of blow-offs may be permitted at the discretion of InnServices.

 6.16 FIRE HYDRANTS

 Hydrants shall be installed in accordance with TOISD 703, complete with thrust blocks and mechanical restrainers.
 Driveway hydrants shall be installed in accordance with TOISD 725.